Fijian Latui to undergo intensive training programs

 Article continues after advertisement

-“Next week is a three day camp and after that we’ve got three weeks to lift our training program, intensity of the training and by the 14th of March the team will be ready to play their first game.”
+“Next week is a three-day camp and after that, we’ve got three weeks to lift our training program, the intensity of the training and by the 14th of March the team will be ready to play their first game.”

 The Fijian Latui’s first game will be played at the ANZ Stadium in Suva against the China Lions on the 14th of next month.